-In August 2022, we and Vifor (International) Ltd. ("CSL Vifor"), with whom we entered into a license and collaboration agreement ("License Agreement") in September 2021, announced that the European Medicines Agency ("EMA") had accepted for review the conditional marketing authorization application of sparsentan for the treatment of IgAN in Europe.
-A review decision is expected in the second half of 2023.
+In August 2022, we and Vifor (International) Ltd. ("CSL Vifor"), with whom we entered into a license and collaboration agreement ("License Agreement") in September 2021, announced that the European Medicines Agency (the "EMA") had accepted for review the conditional marketing authorization application of sparsentan for the treatment of IgAN in Europe.
+We anticipate a review opinion by the Committee for Medicinal Products for Human Use (the "CHMP") around the end of 2023.